knat/XData/Docs/TutorialEBiz.md

             ]
     }
 ```

-`membername` is used for code generation.
-If an attribute/element is annotated as `nullable`(e.g: element `Contacts`), the attribute/element data may have no value.

 The XData data object model(DOM) is a class library manipulating(create, modify, save, load, validate, etc) data.
 Currently there is only .NET implementation, but other implementations(Java, C++, etc) are definitely possible and welcomed.